patbuergin-zz/office-addin-base/README.md

 ```
 https://localhost:8443/
 ```
-This will create a manifest that can be loaded in all Office products.
+This will create a manifest that can be loaded in all supported Office products.

 ## Gulp Tasks
 ### `gulp build`